jclem/konk/README.md

 serially or concurrently: `npm-run-all` and `concurrently`.
 I built konk because I wanted something that could run serially and concurrently and did not need to be installed as an npm package (note, however, that konk *can* be installed from npm).
-In addition, I have always been curious how to build such a command line interface, so this is also a learning exercise for me.
+In addition, I wanted to be able to use the same command line interface to run processes defined in a Procfile.
+Finally, I have always been curious how to build such a command line interface, so this is also a learning exercise for me.

 There are currently feature gaps between `npm-run-all` and `concurrently`, but I am working to fill them when I have time.